-Join Ellery Connell for an in-depth discussion in this video Symmetry, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Symmetry, part of Learning MODO 601.

 In this video, we'll have a look at symmetry in Modo.
 And how it can be used in object creation and editing in order to make your workflow much faster.
 So, Modo can use symmetry in x, y, or z-axis at one time.
 So, I'm going to choose symmetry on the x and pick up my trusty Tube tool.
 And now as I click out points, you can see that it is mirroring across my x-axis.
 This even works if you happen to cross the axis.
 If I click over here, see that it will follow this across.